wentYu/DAphyloSMC/README.md

 DAphyloSMC seamlessly integrates this delayed‑acceptance MCMC kernel into an SMC sampler, providing an efficient, off‑the‑shelf tool for Bayesian phylogenetics on large‑scale sequence data.

-[//]: # (For a detailed description of the methodology, including feature design, the delayed‑acceptance kernel, and validation results, please refer to our paper: [Your Citation or DOI] &#40;available at [journal URL or arXiv]&#41;.)
+For a detailed description of the methodology, please refer to our preprint (arXiv: pending).

 ## Table of Contents